 Treatment for precancerous abnormalities

 Not all precancerous abnormalities need treatment and those that do can be treated quite easily and very successfully.
-The type of treatment you receive following an abnormal Pap test will depend upon the type of abnormality.
+The type of treatment you receive following an abnormal Cervical Screening Test will depend upon the type of abnormality.

-If your Pap test identifies a high-grade abnormality you will be referred for a colposcopy, which may identify the need for a biopsy or treatment.
+If your abnormal cells are found in the colposcopy, you may need a biopsy or treatment.
 Treatment may include wire loop excision, cone biopsy, laser or diathermy.
 These are all methods for removing the abnormal cells.
 Further information on these treatments can be found at www.cancerscreening.gov.au.

 In most cases, treatment by large loop excision of the transformation zone (LLETZ), or loop electrosurgical excision procedure (LEEP), cone biopsy or laser surgery (which uses a laser beam to make bloodless cuts in tissue, or to remove a surface lesion such as a tumour) will remove a precancerous lesion and no further treatment will be required.